 If your manager is the problem, find someone else to talk to.
 This could be someone from human resources, a union rep, or your manager’s boss.
-They may not be able to make any big changes to make things better for you, but they can at least provide guidance and advice.
+They may not be able to make any big changes to make things better for you, but they can provide guidance and advice.

 You won’t know if you don’t ask.

-If things at your job escalate to the point where the union, the labour board, insurance companies, or lawyers become involved, you may need to provide proof that you brought the issues to management and that you tried to make things better.
+If things at your job escalate to the point where the union, the labor board, insurance companies, or lawyers become involved, you may need to provide proof that you brought the issues to management and that you tried to make things better.
 So be sure to document this, just in case.

 Learn Something New

 Let’s face it – things change!
-You may have been fully qualified for your job when you were hired, but changes in management, technology, the economy, or the way the company operates could mean you now hate your job because you no longer have the skill set needed to do a good job.
+You may have been fully qualified for your job when you were hired, but changes in management, technology, the economy, or how the company operates could mean you now hate your job because you no longer have the skill set needed to do a good job.

-You don’t necessarily have to go back to school, but if you’re considering changing careers you may need to in order to advance your career.
+You don’t necessarily have to go back to school, but if you’re considering changing careers, you may need to in order to advance your career.